Skip to navigation Skip to content

 Austudy student or Australian Apprentice becomes incapacitated or impacted by unforeseen or extreme circumstances 102-07020110

-This document outlines the effect on a customer's entitlement to Austudy if they are ill or injured and are unable to continue their study or Australian Apprenticeship, whether temporarily or permanently.
-It provides details of other payment options which may be available to these customers.
+This document outlines how entitlement to Austudy is affected if a customer is ill, injured or impacted by unforeseen or extreme circumstances and is unable to continue their full-time study or Australian Apprenticeship, whether temporarily or permanently.
+It also details alternative payment options which may be available to these customers.

 On this page: